julianrosenberger/IntroCS/IntroCS_OOP.md

 ## Lists in Python are more powerful then arrays in C.
 - A `list` in Python allows us to store multiple variables of different data types together in one list
+- A `dictionary` in Python allows us to store multiple key-value pairs in one data structure

 ```python
     # gift = ["<content>", <width>, <height>, <color>]